nasa-gcn/gcn.nasa.gov/app/routes/docs/index.md

 - [**Notices**](/notices) are automated, machine-to-machine, generally real-time, notifications of detections and localizations of astronomical transients detected by space- and ground-based observatories.
 - [**Circulars**](/circulars) are human-readable, citable, rapid but generally not real-time, bulletins observations, quantitative near-term predictions, requests for follow-up observations, or future observing plans.

-## Client Configuration

-To begin receiving GCN notices via Kafka, users have two options for setting up their listeners.
-The [Kafka Client Setup](/docs/client) section describes how to connect to Kafka using [Python](/docs/client#python) or [JavaScript](/docs/client#nodejs).
-Once the listener is set up, users can specify which Kafka topics they wish to follow for different GCN notice types.

 ## Contributing

 The GCN web site is an open source project built in [Remix](https://remix.run), a full stack web framework.
 Have an idea to make GCN better and want to contribute, or have a bug to report?
 Head over to our [contributing](/docs/contributing) documentation for our quick start instructions.

+## Kafka Client Configuration

+To begin receiving GCN notices via Kafka, users have two options for setting up their listeners.
+The [Kafka Client Setup](/docs/client) section describes how to connect to Kafka using [Python](/docs/client#python) or [JavaScript](/docs/client#nodejs).
+Once the listener is set up, users can specify which Kafka topics they wish to follow for different GCN notice types.

+## History

+Learn about how and why GCN was created, and how it became an essential component of multimessenger astrophysics in the [History of GCN](/docs/history).

 ## Roadmap